 - Four legacy steam power plants (Port Jefferson, Northport, E.F.
-Barrett, and Glenwood Landing) were once the workhorses of the Long Island electric grid but use dated technology and run less and less each year. - The plants will retire as New York transitions to an entirely fossil-free electric grid. - LIPA has worked for over a decade to obtain fair assessments on the plants.
+Barrett, and Glenwood Landing) were once the workhorses of the Long Island electric grid but use dated technology and operate at low annual capacity factors. - The Glenwood Landing steam turbines were retired in 2012.
+The other three plants are expected to retire within the next five to ten years as New York transitions to an entirely fossil-free electric grid. - LIPA has worked for over a decade to obtain fair assessments on the plants.